kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 That is a stronger long-term goal than maximizing forum activity.

-## Stack Overflow Is Most Valuable When the Framework Cannot Answer the Question Directly
+## Stack Overflow Is Most Valuable When the Framework Cannot Answer the Question Directly { #stack-overflow-value }

 Community Q&A is extremely useful for problems such as: